 DR YORGOS NIKAS / SCIENCE PHOTO LIBRARY DR YORGOS NIKAS / SCIENCE PHOTO LIBRARY

 Uterus (mid-secretory stage).
-Coloured scanning electron micrograph (SEM) of the surface lining or endometrium of the human uterus during the mid- secretory stage of the menstrual cycle.
-The lining builds up (proliferation) in the first 14 days of the cycle to prepare for pregnancy, an egg is released, and then the lining becomes secretory to nourish the embryo, If no pregnancy occurs, it breaks down at menstruation after 28 days.
-Here, in mid-secretory stage about day 22, many medium- sized secretory cells are seen (orange) with tiny microvilli projections; secretory cells enlarge through the secretory stage.
-Ciliated cells are pink.
-Magnification: x1,700 at 5x7cm size.
+Coloured scanning electron micrograph (SEM) of a section through the endometrial wall of the human uterus at the mid- secretory stage of the menstrual cycle.
+At top is the ciliated surface (blue) of the mucosa (brown), with a U-shaped uterine gland at lower centre.
+Below the mucosa is stroma (green).
+The mucosa builds up (proliferation) in the first 14 days of the cycle to prepare for pregnancy, an egg is released, and then the lining becomes secretory to nourish the embryo.
+Here, in mid-secretory stage about day 22, large secretory cells are seen (top left, green), and the well-developed gland reveals secretions.
+Magnification x430 at 5x7cm size.

 Model release not required.
 Property release not required.